 What is your first impression of Raidboxes and the team?

 It is simply wonderful!
 At the same time, it's exactly what I wanted and even better than I would have imagined 🙂 At Raidboxes , despite being a medium-sized company, the start-up spirit still prevails, and at the same time the company is very well organised, structured and everyone gives 110 per cent.
 In addition, you get everything you need to work productively and healthily.

 I am a very social person.
-The contacts one has in working life - be it customers, be it the team - make a lot of difference and influence me.
-Here I have the feeling for the first time that I can "arrive" in this respect.
-The team is very colourful.
-At the same time, the common thread, according to my impression so far, is that every single person fits in with the values and the fundamental idea of Raidboxes .
-Everyone I have met so far is very warm, simply great!
+The contacts you have in your working life - be it customers, be it the team - make a lot of difference and influence me.
+Here, for the first time, I have the feeling that I can "arrive" in this respect.
+The team is very colorful.
+At the same time, the common thread, according to my impression so far, is that each individual fits in with the values and the basic idea of Raidboxes\.
+Everyone I've gotten to know a little better so far is very warm as a person, simply great!

 The values that Raidboxes represents are actually lived internally.
-Everyone is very open and friendly, and they help me immediately if I have any questions.
+Everyone is very open and friendly, and I get immediate help with any questions.
 For the first time, I have the feeling that I am not "at work" but "working with friends".
-That is a small but far-reaching difference.
+That's a small but far-reaching difference.
 And it makes many things more productive and efficient.

 You work remotely, from near Hamburg.
 How do you cope with working from home?

 Exactly, but I am well "trained" in this respect, as I have been working from my home office since 2014.
 In this respect, this is already normality for me, for which I am very grateful.
 Because for me it was a real liberating blow, because in previous jobs where I had to work non-stop in a "classic" office, I always went half crazy.